3/3/2030

 Looking back, he couldn't help but feel like a fool.
 Who in their right mind would go through the hassle of writing everything down manually when copy and paste already existed?

-But then again, some people on the internet would argue that putting pen to paper, or fingers to keyboard, made them feel more connected to the story, like they were part of it somehow.
+Then again, some people on the internet who have too much free time would argue that writing by hand or typing on a keyboard made them feel more connected to the story, as if they were part of it, somehow.

 Even so, he doesn't change the larger problem.
 The continuation of the story was beyond his control, and it depends entirely on the recovery of the broader data system.